strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/server-default-log-level.md

 **In Strapi 5**

-The log level defaults to `info`.
+The log level defaults to `http`.
 This means that `silly`and `debug` level logs are hidden by default, offering a less verbose log output.

 </SideBySideColumn>